• Skip to primary navigation

 • Add ancho and guajillo peppers to a large bowl and pour boiling water over them.
 Cover and let sit for about 20 minutes to soften.

-• Remove from the water and cut off the stems.
+• Remove from the water (reserve the soaking water) and cut off the stems.
 Slice open and remove the seeds.
 Drop them into a food processor.

 • Heat a small pan to medium heat and add 1 tablespoon olive oil.
 Add onion and cook about 4-5 minutes to soften.